confluentinc/ksql/docs/quickstart/quickstart-docker.md

 3. Optional: The next three steps are optional verification steps to ensure your environment is properly setup.

-    1. Verify six Docker containers were created.
+    1. Verify that six Docker containers were created.

         ```bash
         docker-compose ps